fraga/D365O-Addins/README.md

 # D365O-Addins
-Dynamics 365 for Operation addins.
-Addins to give a hand at development time.
+Dynamics 365 for Operation add-ins.
+Add-ins to speed up and skip up boring development parts.
+If you are getting bored during development, you are doing it wrong.